metapolator/metapolator/elements-of-design.md

 So enjoy the fact that you can watch interaction being created ‘out of nothing’ and that you can plan with what you see here.
 Thanks for your patience where it comes to the last detail. _—ps_

 ## 960px comps
-Designing for the minimum viewport size of 960px wide, 700px high is tough, but we want this to work on 1024x768 laptops.
+Designing for the (effective) minimum viewport size of 960px wide, 700px high is tough, but we want this to work on 1024x768 laptops.
 Here are the **wireframes** for the three views we have structured the UI around—

 Parameters view: